 August marks the end of summer for many of us, particularly those who have family members who attend school.
 St. John Baptist shares space with the Oregon Episcopal School, and this proximity tends to influence much of the character and spirit of our church.
 In some very tangible ways, late August and early September feels like “Happy New Year!”

 Our Sundays mark the longest season of the church year, the season of Pentecost.
 This season begins with the Day of Pentecost that we observed on May, and will continue until the first Sunday of Advent, this year on December 2.
 Unlike the church year from Advent through Pentecost, highlighting the events of the life of Jesus, the season of Pentecost offers a more leisurely opportunity to learn and reflect on the gospel teaching of Jesus.
 Summer is very welcome, indeed, as will be fall when it arrives.

-Holy Days in June include:
+Holy Days in August include:

 In addition to Sunday worship, consider adding our weekday gatherings about the altar in the Lady Chapel (behind the main altar at the east end of the church).
 Here, we remember the saints of history at morning prayer on Tuesdays, Wednesdays, and Thursdays at 9 a.m., and at a said service of Holy Eucharist on Tuesdays at 9:20 a.m.
 The main door to the church is usually open on weekday mornings.
 You are welcome to enter by that door when open.